 This particular client applied for a Graduate Radiographer role in state (Qld) government with Queensland Health (QH) and gained a job interview.
 QH, like the majority of state government departments in Queensland typically specify the addressing of competencies, skills and attributes in cover letter format, maximum of two pages in length.
-Six key competency areas required addressing including: patient focus, team focus, quality focus, continuous learning, technical skills, and work values.
-Following are excerpts from three of the six competencies addressed.
+Six key competency areas required addressing including patient focus, team focus, quality focus, continuous learning, technical skills, and work values.
+Following are excerpts from two of the competencies.

 On different clinic placements, I adhered to quality systems.
 For example, at the Royal Brisbane Hospital, when performing ICU rounds, I logged x-ray exposure factors, so if the image quality was good, then the same exposure factors could then be used on that patient if the same x-ray was required again later.
 I adhered to the ALARA-based QA system when I assisted with ICU rounds.
 During my tenure in the general and emergency departments on different clinical placements, I took notes of the quality of x-rays that different exposure factors produced with different body types, and adjusted accordingly for following x-rays in order to improve their quality.